mobizt/Firebase-ESP8266/src/README.md

 stores in database.

 Call [FirebaseData object].jsonData will return the json string value of payload returned from server.

+Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.

 To reduce the network data usage, use updateNodeSilent instead.